rockset/terraform-provider-rockset/README.md

-# [BETA] Terraform Provider for Rockset
+# Terraform Provider for Rockset

-**This is a work in progress and is considered a beta at this point in time.
-No official support provided until GA.**

 This terraform provider implements the Rockset API.
-See the docs folder for what has been implemented so far.
+See the docs folder for which resources have been implemented.

-## Setting and securing your Rockset api key
+## Setting and securing your Rockset API Key

-We encourage you to keep your rockset api key secure and *never put it in plain text in terraform provider config or commit it to repositories*.
+We encourage you to keep your Rockset api key secure and *never* put it in plain text in terraform provider config or commit it to repositories.
 Using environment variables is the recommended way to configure the provider or run the acceptance tests.

 ### Securing your key